chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 .. image:: images/shear_rate.png
 	:align: center

-We can notice that the viscosity rapidely reaches a plateau at :math:`\eta=0.063`.
-Given the parameters in the **Physical properties** section, the viscosity behavior should be given  by:
+We can notice that the viscosity rapidly reaches a plateau at :math:`\eta=0.063`.
+Given the parameters in the ``subsection physical properties``, the viscosity behavior should be given  by:

 .. image:: images/carreau.png
 	:align: center